opspawn/agentkit/docs/configuration.md

 # GEMINI_API_KEY=...
 # Add other provider keys as needed by litellm

+# --- Ops-Core Integration (Required for state reporting) ---
+# URL of the running Ops-Core API service
+OPSCORE_API_URL=http://localhost:8080 # Replace with actual Ops-Core URL if different
+# API Key for authenticating with the Ops-Core API
+OPSCORE_API_KEY=your_opscore_api_key_here

 # --- AgentKit API Service (Optional Overrides) ---
 # These typically do not need to be set, as defaults are handled
 # by the FastAPI application and Docker Compose.